quicwg/multipath/draft-ietf-quic-multipath.md

 After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use MP_ACK frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.
-Respectively after a successful handsaheke, endpoints SHOULD also use the MP_NEW_CONNECTION_ID frame to provide new connection IDs for Path ID 0 and, respectively, the MP_RETIRE_CONNECTION_ID frame to retire connection IDs for Path ID 0.
+Similarly after a successful handshake, endpoints SHOULD also use the MP_NEW_CONNECTION_ID frame to provide new connection IDs for Path ID 0 and, respectively, the MP_RETIRE_CONNECTION_ID frame to retire connection IDs for Path ID 0.